 Our Inside Baseball Coaches Clinic is designed to make you a better manager, coach, assistant coach, instructor, and/or baseball player.
-We feature some of the top-rated baseball coaches in the nation for a high energy show, and the ultimate in learning experiences.
-Lined up on our roster are 15 top-rated expert speakers, delivering 60 powerful and interactive presentations!
+Each year, we search the nation to recruit only the best baseball coaches, to ensure a high energy show, and the ultimate in learning experiences.
+Our roster is lined up with nationally, top-rated expert speakers, delivering over 60 powerful and interactive presentations in a 3 days, action-packed event!
 Topics include in-game coaching, pitching, hitting, fielding, speed, arm care, functional strength, mental edge, recruiting, and more.

 In addition to unprecedented coaching education, our featured in-show mobile app (iPhone and Andoroid) allows you to communicate directly with our speakers and fellow attendees, build new friendships, share ideas, get talk alerts, poll/rate the speakers, receive special discounts from vendors, and more.
 Frustrated that you can’t hear every speaker and every talk?
 No problem, we offer professionally shot and produced videos for sale.

 Inside Baseball Coaches Clinic isn’t your average, boring, recycled baseball coaches clinic.
 We don’t cut corners.
 We do it the right way, by bringing you the sharpest and brightest minds in the game- young motivating speakers.
 Our roster of speakers is unprecedented, the finest collection of baseball coaches in the US!
 Register to be a part of our winning team, cutting edge baseball insights and be in the presence of nationally recognized coaches.
 Plus learn how you can receive professional development and continuing education credit.

 all in one location!

 – Saturday, 9 am to 3 pm

 Cherry Hill, NJ 08002